 Also your needs will differ from those of others.
 You may do a lot of texting or maybe need lots of bandwidth for downloads, or more for internet access, or need at least 12 hours of talk time per month or need special international calling rates.

 So to find the best deal, you must know your needs and than compare companies, before you sign up.
 If you cannot find information in English contact the companies and ask what deals they offer in relation to your usage.

 Remember to check out packages that include family and friend discounts.
 If everyone in your family uses the same service, you get good price breaks and the same with calling friends on the same service.
-For example: It is cheaper to call some on Telenor if you use Telenor too.
+For example: It is cheaper to call someone on Telenor if you use Telenor too.

-When you sign up for a subscription, make sure you know what you min costs will be for the duration of the subscription period.
+When you sign up for a subscription, make sure you know what you minimum costs will be for the duration of the subscription period.
 Often you see 1 kr deals including a new phone and you think GREAT!
 A NEW PHONE for 1 kr, but if you check the fine print it will have a min. costs for the 6 month contract of maybe 5,690 kr., which includes the phone costs, min phone usage.
-If you are planning on using your phone that much, you may be overpaying.
+If you are not planning on using your phone that much, you may be overpaying.
 Danish companies are legally obligated to tell you those figures in all advertising and before signing the contract.

 Also check the phone calling rates, texting charges, international calling rates, etc..
 When you get the final contract, read it over carefully and also check your first bill to make sure you are only paying for what you asked for.
 They like to sneak in little extras!